ccmbioinfo/report-scripts/phenotips-api.md

 ### **Matching endpoint**

-This is a sample request to the matcing endpoint that passes internal validation.
+This is a sample request to the matching endpoint that passes internal validation.
 More details will be provided once sample responses are available.

 ```bash
 curl -X POST 'https://staging-ccm.phenotips.genomics4rd.ca/rest/variants/match' --header 'Accept: application/json' \